andrebraga7/akemi/README.md

 ## Media
 - All the photos used came from royalty free stock from [**Pexels**](https://www.pexels.com), [**Pixabay**](https://pixabay.com) and [**Unsplash**](https://unsplash.com);
 - The link for each individual image can be found as a comment in the code;
-- The Akemi logo and visual identity was provided by the company's owner, [**Filipe Braga**](https://www.linkedin.com/in/filipe-braga-a8795b19/).
+- The Akemi logo and visual identity was provided by the company's owner [**Filipe Braga**](https://www.linkedin.com/in/filipe-braga-a8795b19/).

 [Back to table of content](#table-of-content)

 # Acknowledgements
-This website was created as the first Portfolio project for the Full Stack Software Developer course from [**Code Institute**](https://codeinstitute.net).
-I would like to thank my mentor, [**Precious Ijege**](https://www.linkedin.com/in/precious-ijege-908a00168/) for his guidance and support throught this project, the Code Institute team.
+This website was created as the first portfolio project for the Full Stack Software Developer course from [**Code Institute**](https://codeinstitute.net).
+I would like to thank my mentor, [**Precious Ijege**](https://www.linkedin.com/in/precious-ijege-908a00168/) for his guidance and support throught this project and the Code Institute team.

 [**Andre Braga**](https://www.linkedin.com/in/andrestrevisan/) 2022